Unit 1 - Progress at What Cost? / The Changing Face of America

 3) Why did Booker T. Washington suggest that African-Americans should accept segregation?

 4) What does Booker T. Washington mean by, “Water, water we die of thirst!
-Cast down your bucket where you are."?Read: Yale Teachers Institute: Washington vs. Du Bois article
+Cast down your bucket where you are."?Read: PBS: Washington vs. Du Bois article & resources

 The Progressive Era & Teedie (TR)

 Read p.
 130-133 & 139-151 in your new Age of Extremes mini-book and answer The Progressive Era & Teedie (TR) questions in your COMP books:

 - What made Ida Tarbell a prominent muckraker?

 - What made or allowed for S.S.
 McClure's newspapers and writers to become so successful and progressive?